viperaproject/viperaproject.github.io/_languages/vpython.md

 For systems with attached micro-core devices, the `-march` or `--machine-arch` compiler options select the target micro-core device e.g. `epiphany` or `microblaze`.

 > NOTE: The target device options available are dependent on those detected by the configuration and installation script.
-Ensure that the relevant compiler e.g. `mb-gcc` are in the `PATH` variable, or add them on the command line, when configuring the installation script (`make config`).
+Ensure that the relevant compilers e.g. `mb-gcc` are in the `PATH` variable, or add them on the command line, when configuring the installation script (`make config`).
 Additional compilers can be added at any time by ensuring they are in the `PATH` variable and running `make config ; make build ; make install` in the base directory of the **Vipera** project source directory.

 ### C integration
 The Olympus `vpyc` compiler allows the integration of **C** within **vPython** programs.
 This is achieved though a set of `native` keywords as shown in the following **Open MPI** example: